nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 A Date object clearly meets criteria #1 as it specifies date, time, and importantly the timezone.

-* As a number, which represents the Unix Offset, the number of milliseconds elapsed since 1 January 1970 00:00:00 UTC.
+**As a number**
 ```
 var date = Date.now();
 // date -> 1400101308998
 ```
-An offset meets criteria #1 as it is a number of milliseconds since epoch, from which you can calculate date, time, and adjust for timezone.
+An offset meets criteria #1 as it is a number of milliseconds since epoch (1 January 1970 00:00:00 UTC), from which you can calculate date, time, and adjust for timezone.
 A timestamp is very similar expect that it is seconds since epoch, rather than milliseconds.

 #### Which format should you use?